jasoncc2020/yongjiguan-academic-homepage/content/en/post/post6/index.md

 ---
 title: 'Paper accept: Computers in Biology and Medicine'
 subtitle: ''
-summary:  Our paper on [A novel automatic classification detection for epileptic seizure based on dictionary learning and sparse representation](https://www.researchgate.net/publication/363826613_CSM-net_Automatic_joint_segmentation_of_and_lumen_in_carotid_artery_ultrasound_images) got accepted to Computers in Biology and Medicine
+summary:  Our paper on [CSM-net: Automatic joint segmentation of and lumen in carotid artery ultrasound images ](https://www.researchgate.net/publication/363826613_CSM-net_Automatic_joint_segmentation_of_and_lumen_in_carotid_artery_ultrasound_images) got accepted to Computers in Biology and Medicine
 authors:
 - yongji
 tags: